 It’s imperative you make sure your horses are drinking normally, but don’t over-hydrate as that can also cause problems.
 Make sure you plan your stops and have them regularly to give the horses a break.
 My horses don’t seem to have issues with water that tastes different, but additives such as molasses or apple cider vinegar are good for that problem, you just need to ensure they’re used to it beforehand.

-There’s also obvious things like your float or truck being well-ventilated, your horses being healthy to begin with and making sure they get a chance to rest and recover when you arrive.
+There are also obvious things like your float or truck being well-ventilated, your horses being healthy to begin with and making sure they get a chance to rest and recover when you arrive.
 You’ll need that too, long trips are tough!